haydnhkim/next-pack/README.md

 `workspaceRoot` {String} (optional): default `workspace's root folder`

-You can set the workspace's root folder as an absolute path.
+You can set the workspace's root folder path.
 Each configuration file is created in the folder set as the workspace root.
 If not set, the project's root folder is the workspace's root folder.